atomecorp/atome/documentation/tutorials/first_steps.md

     cd myproject

-Run the project :
+# Run the project :

 browser version

-    atome run browser
+- Warning : run the app doesn't refresh the user code, to refresh use the command 'build' atome run browser

 server version

-    atome run server
+- Warning : run the app doesn't refresh the user code, to refresh use the command 'build' atome run server

+By default the address port is 9292 : http://localhost:9292/index

 to run in production mode (faster server mode)